 - Tdap immunization.
 Tdap is a vaccine for students once they reach their 11th birthday.
 It protects against tetanus, diphtheria and pertussis.
 Students who are not yet 11 years old will be flagged and tracked throughout the year.
 Your child will be expected to have this immunization within 14 days of his/her birthday.

-The only two exemptions from these requirements are either:
+The only exemption from these requirements is:

 - A medical exemption written by a physician (needs to be renewed yearly)